Liouvillian recursion method for the electronic Green's function: Method

-The polynomials in the set are related by a three-term recurrence relation:
+The polynomials in the set are related by a three-term recursion relation:

 where the coefficients $a_k$ and $b_k$ are determined by the set of orthonormal polynomials, $T_0(\omega)= 1$ and $T_{-1}(\omega)=0$.
-The weight function can be obtained from the coefficients of the three-term recurrence relation[citation]:
+The weight function can be obtained from the coefficients of the three-term recursion relation~\cite{wall_analytic_1948,cuyt_handbook_2008}:

-A function $f(\omega)$ defined on the domain $[a,b]$ can expressed in terms of the polynomials:
+A function $f(\omega)$ defined on the domain $[a,b]$ can be decomposed on the polynomial basis:

-A few examples of such polynomial functions are Tchebyshev, Legendre, l'Hermite and Laguerre polynomials.
-The first two are defined on a finite domain, while Laguerre's polynomials are on a semi-infinite domain and l'Hermite's are defined for all real values.
-Some guesswork is needed to adapt the polynomial basis to the a priori unknown bandwidth of the Green's function.
+Examples of such polynomials are Chebyshev, Legendre, Hermite and Laguerre polynomials.
+The first two are defined on a finite domain, while Laguerre's polynomials are on a semi-infinite domain and Hermite's are defined for all real values.
+For all four of those polynomial bases, the weight functions $W(\omega)$ are known in a closed form, e.g. Eq.~\eqref{eq:weightcf} is unnecessary.
+Note that some guesswork is needed to adapt the polynomial basis to the a priori unknown bandwidth of the Green function as shown in Refs\cite{weisse_kernel_2006,wolf_chebyshev_2014}.

-Along with the identities introduced in \ref{sec:notation}, the equations introduced in this section allow us to devise an algorithm to compute the $\mu$-moments of a response function in the frequency domain.
-By performing a Fourier transform on eq.~\eqref{eq:sp_SW} we obtain:
+Along with the identities introduced in \ref{sec:notation}, the equations introduced in this section allow us to devise an algorithm to compute the $\mu$-moments, defined in Eq.~\eqref{eq:mu_moments}, of a response function in the frequency domain.
+By performing a Fourier transform on Eq.~\eqref{eq:sp_SW} we obtain: